Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/track-beacon.md

 {% endtab %}
 {% endtabs %}

-## Using beacon values in Experience Platform Launch rules
+## Use beacon values in Experience Platform Launch rules

 In the code samples above, attributes are set in the client-side user profile.
 We can use these attributes when creating a rule in Experience Platform Launch to provide a custom experience or to take a specific action when the user is near a beacon.